 “Why is that?”
-He wasn’t interested in either the man or his ideas, but innately a gentleman, he stopped instead of brushing by.
+He wasn’t interested in either the man or his ideas, but a gentleman by nature, he stopped instead of brushing by.

 “They find you.
 You think you’ve found them, but they wait for the right person to come by so they can reveal themselves.”

-“Uh, okay,” he responded as he started to disengage himself from the conversation.
+“Uh, okay,” he responded as he started to back out of the conversation.

 “Ever been given one?”
 It seemed a challenge.

 He was about to say, no, when he remembered he had.
-A faint smile tugged at his mouth “Uh, yes, actually I have.”
+A faint smile tugged at his mouth “Yes, actually I have.”

 The man considered him.
 “Then you are a very special person, and the one who gave it to you knows that.”